Kaef/ulisp-esp/README.md

 Espressif idf-framework (but not complete).
 At the beginning I will support the following functions:
 * enable-timer-wakeup(secs)

+  secs can be a positive integer or float value
   ```
   (enable-timer-wakeup 10)
+  (enable-timer-wakeup 20.5)
   ```
-  will configure the timer-wakeup after 10 seconds.
-To enter deepsleep you need to call
+  will configure the timer-wakeup 10 (20.5) seconds after entering sleep-mode.
+To enter deepsleep-mode you need to call
   ```
   (deep-sleep-start)
   ```